 A provider may consider ordering a hormone test to evaluate androgen levels and other hormones, including:

-Hormone tests can provide valuable insights into the underlying causes of acne, leading to more effective treatment plans.
+Hormone tests can provide valuable insights into the underlying factors of acne, which may lead to more effective plans.

 Tests for Underlying Conditions